Maybenot: A Framework for Traffic Analysis Defenses: Availability

 \subsection{Example Main Loop}

-Figure~\ref{fig:framework:example} shows an example main loop on how the framework is intended to be used.
+Figure~\ref{fig:framework:example} shows an example main loop to illustrate the framework's intended usage.
 In gist, select your machines and create an instance of the framework.
 Then, in a loop, periodically collect events and trigger them in the framework.
-The framework will return a list of actions to schedule.
-The integrator is responsible for scheduling and performing the actions as specified.
+The framework will return an iterator of actions to schedule.
+The integrator is responsible for performing the actions as specified.

-Note that \texttt{trigger\_events} takes a vector of events as input, making it possible to trigger multiple events at once.
-Regardless of the number of events, the result is one action per machine running in the framework.
-This skips unnecessary updates to actions in case the main loop is run infrequently, or the number of events is high.
-As a rule of thumb, if you run out of space for events to trigger (e.q., a full events queue), drop/overwrite the oldest events first.
+Note that \texttt{trigger\_events} takes a slice of events as input, making it possible to trigger multiple events simultaneously.
+Regardless of the number of events, the result is a maximum of one action per machine running in the framework.
+This skips unnecessary updates to actions in case the main loop is run infrequently or the number of events is high.
+Though ideally there would be a separate loop iteration for each event, as a rule of thumb, drop/overwrite the oldest events first if you run out of space for events to trigger (e.g. a full events queue).